duhon/magento-docker/README.md

 https://github.com/duhon/magento-docker/projects

 ### gRPC set up:
-1. Change catalog-storefront branch to **develop-grpc** (ref: .env:45 - `GIT_BRANCH_CATALOG_SF` variable)
-There is magento.proto file in the root of this branch - which is needed for gRPC server and client.

-2. Run `mutagen project start --project-file mutagen-grpc.yml` command to build and set up docker containers, link code and install Magento.
+1. Run `mutagen project start --project-file mutagen-grpc.yml` command to build and set up docker containers, link code and install Magento.

-3. Run `mutagen project run grpc-server-start --project-file mutagen-grpc.yml` command to execute etc/php/tools/grpc script which will:
+2. Run `mutagen project run grpc-server-start --project-file mutagen-grpc.yml` command to execute etc/php/tools/grpc script which will:
  - Setup Magento gRPC module (if it not installed yet)
  - Execute php ./bin/magento setup:upgrade command to upgrade Magento
  - Download gRPC server (rr-grpc binary file) and put it to the /usr/bin directory (if it not installed yet)